Yefym707/Game/README.md

 At launch you'll be prompted to choose a difficulty level, number of players –1–4 in hot-seat mode–and a scenario.
 You may also add simple AI-controlled survivors to fill any empty slots.
+More players mean extra starting zombies and a higher spawn rate, and in scenario four the rescue takes longer to arrive.
 These bots heal, eat, scavenge and pathfind toward revealed objectives and supplies.
 If a previous run was saved, you'll be offered to load it instead.
 Available difficulties are **easy**, **normal**, and **hard**.
 If unsure, press Enter for the defaults.
 You can optionally enable a cooperative mode where all survivors must escape together.
 Scenario **1** tasks you with finding an antidote and returning to the starting tile.
 Scenario **2** requires